Cutler, Indiana: History

 The town was laid out by John A. Cook during the construction of the Logansport Crawfordsville & Southwestern Rail Road sometime in 1871.
 It was named by him, probably from the man in charge of the construction, William P. Cutler.

 The first post office at Cutler was established in 1873.

+Demographics

+The United States Census Bureau delineated Cutler as a census designated place in the 2022 American Community Survey.

 Education

 Cutler residents may obtain a library card at the Burlington Community Library in Burlington.